 I didn't think I liked beer until I lived in Scotland.
 Than I discovered the wonder that is 80 Shilling.
 Yum.
 Too bad you can't really get it here.

 Mostly for me, I just had realise that it was the "hoppy" taste that I didn't like, and that not all beers are hoppy.
 And that a beer can even be a little sweet, which is what I like best.
-So I just stay away from the Pale Ales and IPAs, and reach for the Nut Brown Ales and things with "honey" or "cherry" or "Magic Hat #9
+So I just stay away from the Pale Ales and IPAs, and reach for the Nut Brown Ales and things with "honey" or "cherry" or "Magic Hat #9" in the name.

 what's the title of the book? i just got my sweetie a book about herbal and sacred beers.

 wonderful book, but the writer's a little coo-coo